The best essential oils for labor and delivery – create a calming birthing experience with the help of these must-have essential oils.

-Whether you are expecting your first or fifth, labor can involve lots of changing needs ~ every one of my labor experiences was different.
-While some of my children arrived rather fast, others took hours and hours of active labor.
+Whether you are expecting your first or fifth, labor can involve lots of changing needs.
+Every one of my labor experiences was different.

-Your needs and feelings will change a great deal too – you might be excited… but then experience crying.
+Your needs and feelings will change a great deal too.
+You might be excited.
+But then you might experience crying.
 You might someone to hold your hand, but then you might just want everyone to get away from you.

-Thankfully this is normal, and thank goodness there are Essential Oils that you can use to help manage your moods and feelings to enhance your labor experience.
+Thankfully this is normal.
+Thank goodness there are essential oils that you can use to help manage your moods and feelings to enhance your labor experience.